 If you’re teaching young learners, try these links to start you off:

 I have dedicated blogposts with links for business English teaching and doing the FCE (Cambridge First) exam (this one is for students, but should still be useful) – just one example of the many EFL exams out there.
-In any classroom you may have to test students, so this guide to testing from ELT Concourse will help you to think about the related issues.
-Teaching academic English is another possible avenue, and Adam Simpson has some tips to start you off.
-Jo Gakonga has a webinar on teaching beginners (22 minutes)
+Teaching academic English is another possible avenue.
+Jo Gakonga has a webinar on teaching beginners, which includes tips on drilling (22 minutes).

 Assignments